 Most critical to the project is the ability to work with community partners Architectural Salvage Warehouse Detroit (ASWD), Green Living Science, D2Solar, Detroit Future City and Keep Growing Detroit who together represent the expertise in recycled materials, solar energy and water drainage retention that allows the vision to rebuild from the existing materials on site, produce energy and retain water that eliminates waste and create new wealth for jobs in the construction, energy and food production fields.
 ASWD is the major contractor for deconstruction in Detroit and is the major tenant on-site with expertise in materials reuse.
 Savings in fossil fuel consumption with a 150 kW solar installation will go off-grid and water drainage fees will disappear into beneficial ponds and gardens.See more

 The masterplan for the site requires careful consideration of all materials, energy systems and future impacts of carbon emissions due to products, services and travel associated with the Bellevue Block:

-A sustainable and productive live-work district of Detroit rises from its ashes and closes the materials circle.
+A sustainable and productive urban district rises from its ashes and creates circular material flows.